 A bright yellow and flavorful risotto.
 Risotto alla Milanese, or Saffron Risotto, is a classic Italian recipe from Northern Italy, Milan to be exact.
 It's creamy and delicious, and it's much easier to make than you might think!
 All you need is good quality ingredients and about 20 minutes to bring this iconic dish to the table!

-Risotto Milanese is a classic Italian staple dish, often served with Ossobuco (braised veal shanks) in traditional Trattorias in Milan.
+Risotto Milanese is a classic Italian staple dish, and it's one of the most iconic foods that made Italy famous all around the world.
+It's often served with Ossobuco (braised veal shanks) in traditional Trattorias in Milan.
 But in Italian households is often made on its own, as a quick weeknight dinner.
 Just like this Parmesan Zucchini Risotto, this creamy Butter and Tomato Risotto, or this fall Pumpkin Risotto with Gorgonzola.

 What is Saffron